 Image for Our Commitment to Preventing Food Waste

 The United States is the global leader in food waste.
 40% of all food in this country is wasted — 80 billion pounds a year.
-Most ends up in landfills, where it produces methane, a harmful greenhouse gas 28 to 36 times as potent as carbon dioxide.
+Most end up in landfills, producing methane, a harmful greenhouse gas 28 to 36 times as potent as carbon dioxide.

 At Mississippi Market, sustainability is a driving value.
 We strive to empower our community to make choices that help sustain our planet and aim to be a source of local, sustainable products and education about food-related issues.
-We’re committed to minimizing food waste in a number of ways:
+We’re committed to minimizing food waste in several ways:

 If you are using the item soon or can plan to freeze it, this is a great way to save money!
-For example, chicken that has a $2 off sticker on it — if you don’t use it within the next couple days, throw it in your freezer!
+For example, chicken with a $2 off sticker on it — if you don’t use it within the next couple of days, throw it in your freezer!

 2) Repurposing

-Our kitchen staff look for creative ways to repurpose or reuse food items before they go bad.
+Our kitchen staff looks for creative ways to repurpose or reuse food items before they go bad.
 For example, turning day-old bread into croutons!

 3) Donating to local food shelves

-Each of our stores has a local food-shelf partner: Hallie Q. Brown at Selby/West 7th and Merrick Community Services at East 7th.
-We donate around 2,000 lbs. of food per month (both from shoppers adding to our donation collection bins and any extra product we have).
+Each store has a local food-shelf partner: Hallie Q. Brown at Selby/West 7th and Merrick Community Services at East 7th.
+We also work with Twin Cities Food Justice.
+We donate around 35,000 lbs. of food per year (both from shoppers adding to our donation collection bins and any extra product we have).

 4) Providing break room “buddies” for staff